BRIEF SUMMARY AND INTRODUCTION: Until just a few

 for choosing a legal entity.

-very little reason for any business with more than one owner to
+little reason for any business with more than one owner

 as a partnership.
 Also, since the 1997 "check-the-box" IRS